 Internships are meant to enhance student development, provide real-world job experience and offer participants invaluable skills.
 Internships offer undergraduate and graduate students the opportunity to participate in exciting work that will be develop their own skills while improving University administration.

 Each internship is a form of experiential education and is focused on developing best-in-class procure-to-pay programs within the University.
 Interns work directly with various departments at a UC campus, spanning groups such as Accounts Payable (Disbursements), Procurement, Travel and Strategic Sourcing.

-Quick facts about internships:
+Quick facts about UC/US Bank Internships:

-- Internships are a form of experiential education
+- Are a form of experiential education

 - Are offered to undergraduate and graduate UC students